-The parties shall develop guidelines for application of this program to PS&T Unit members employed to work on a part-time basis in ten-month items as soon as practicable upon ratification of the 2015-2016 State/PEF Agreement.
+The parties shall develop guidelines for application of this program to PS&T Unit members employed to work on a part-time basis in ten-month items as soon as practicable upon ratification of the 2016-2019 State/PEF Agreement.
 Such guidelines shall be applicable to all agencies employing ten-month employees on a part-time basis.

-Michael Volforte

-Interim Director

-Governor's Office of Employee Relations
+For the State: For PEF: Michael Volforte Interim Director Governor's Office of Employee Relations Wayne Spence President Public Employees Federation

-This letter confirms the mutual understandings reached during negotiation of the 2015-2016 Agreement between the State of New York and the Public Employees Federation regarding the Family Benefits Program.
+This letter confirms the mutual understandings reached during negotiation of the 2016-2019 Agreement between the State of New York and the Public Employees Federation regarding the Article 10 Work-Life Services Programs.
 Funding allocations shall be initially established as follows:

-- a) Seventy percent of the funds allocated in each year of the Agreement pursuant to Section 42.8 shall be set aside for the employer contribution to the DCAA Account.
-In no event shall the aggregate employer contribution exceed the amounts provided for this purpose. - b) Twenty-five percent of the funds allocated in each year of the Agreement pursuant to Section 42.8 shall be set aside for the benefit of initiatives recommended by the Work-Life Advisory Board. - c) Five percent of the funds allocated in each year of the Agreement pursuant to Section 42.8 shall be set aside for the benefit of Network Center support.
+- a) Eighteen percent of the funds allocated in each year of the Agreement pursuant to Section 10.6 shall be set aside to achieve the goals of the Employee Assistance Program. - b) Fifty-eight percent of the funds allocated in each year of the Agreement pursuant to Section 10.6 shall be set aside for the employer contribution to the DCAA Account.
+In no event shall the aggregate employer contribution exceed the amounts provided for this purpose. - c) Twenty percent of the funds allocated in each year of the Agreement pursuant to Section 10.6 shall be set aside for the benefit of initiatives recommended by the Work-Life Advisory Board. - d) Four percent of the funds allocated in each year of the Agreement pursuant to Section 10.6 shall be set aside for the benefit of Network Center support.